-In order to make the most of your 6, 7 or 8 day tour in Martinique, I have prepared an itinerary to get a good overview of the places of interest of this small French Caribbean island.
+In order to make the most of your 6, 7 or 8 day tour in Martinique, I have prepared an itinerary for you to get a good overview of the must- see places of interest on this small French island in the Caribbean.

-This program is the perfect mix between discovering the capital Fort-de-France, swimming break on the beautiful beaches of Anses d’Arlet, road trip on the mythical route of the Trace and hiking in the Savannah Petrification.
+This program is the perfect mix between discovery of the capital Fort-de-France, a swimming break on the splendid beaches of Anses d’Arlet, a road trip on the mythical Route de la Trace and a hike in the Savane des Pétrifications.

-Here is a complete list for a stay of 6, 7 or 8 days in Martinique!
+Here is a very complete list for a stay of 6, 7 or 8 days in Martinique!

-And, as usual, also find my selection of the best accommodation to stay in Martinique, according to your budget.
+And, as usual, also find my selection of the best accommodations to sleep in Martinique, depending on your budget.

-So what to do and see on a 1 week trip to Martinique?
+So, what to do and see during 1 week trip to Martinique?